-There are no provisions allowing Shareholders to put forward new resolutions at the general meetings under the Cayman Islands Companies Law or the Articles of Association.
-However, Shareholders who wish to put forward proposal at general meetings may convene an extraordinary general meeting following the procedures set out above.
+There are no provisions allowing Shareholders to put forward new resolutions at the general meetings under the Cayman Islands Companies Act (2023 Revision) or the Articles of Association.
+However, Shareholders who wish to put forward a proposal at general meetings may convene an extraordinary general meeting following the procedures set out above.